-The membership of SALS comprises individuals from a diverse range of international, professional and educational backgrounds, with a shared interest in the advanced study and application of Law.
+The membership of SALS is made up of individuals from a diverse range of international, professional and educational backgrounds.
+From those just beginning their postgraduate studies to senior members of the judiciary, they share an interest in and commitment to the advanced study and application of Law.

 SALS is free to join, and membership is open to anyone with an active interest in Law.
 Practitioners and academics with a professional or postgraduate qualification in Law or a related field from any country are most welcome; and in 2008, SALS opened membership to students enrolled in a postgraduate programme in Law at any university in the world.

 By joining SALS, you are supporting the Institute of Advanced Legal Studies (IALS) in its work to promote and facilitate the advanced study of law in London and around the world, and becoming part of a large network of scholars and professional specialists.
 We welcome the participation of our members, and encourage you to get involved in our activities.
 We are keen for members to submit articles to Amicus Curiae, the journal of the Society and the Institute; we are delighted to see members at seminars, lectures and events organised by or in collaboration with IALS; and we welcome the assistance of members in fundraising to support the work of SALS and IALS.

 As a SALS member, you will receive the following benefits:

 - A discount to paid-for events held by the Institute of Advanced Legal Studies

 - 10x free tickets to the IALS Library each year (NB: postgraduate students are entitled to free library access during the entire term of their studies)

 Data Protection statement